irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgEnableServiceBindingResponse"></a>

 ### MsgEnableServiceBindingResponse
-MsgEnableServiceBindingResponse defines the Msg/EnableServiceBinding response type.
+MsgEnableServiceBindingResponse defines the Msg/EnableServiceBinding response type